indieSoftware/Navigator/README.md

 Navigator provides SwiftUI with a simple yet powerful navigation layer based on NavigationStack.

+This is *not* just another push/pop navigation stack library.
 It supports...

 * Simple and easy navigation linking and presentation of views.
 * Coordination patterns with well-defined separation of concerns.
-* External deep linking and internal application navigation via navigation send.
+* True deep linking and internal application navigation via navigation send.
 * Easily returning to a specific spot in the navigation tree via navigation checkpoints.
 * Returning callback values via navigation checkpoints.
 * Both Declarative and Imperative navigation and control.